 In patients with implanted defibrillators or pacemakers, chronic administration of antiarrhythmic drugs may affect pacing or defibrillating thresholds.
 Therefore, at the inception of and during amiodarone treatment, pacing and defibrillation thresholds should be assessed.

-Elevations of hepatic enzyme levels are seen frequently in patients exposed to amiodarone and in most cases are asymptomatic.
-If the increase exceeds three times normal, or doubles in a patient with an elevated baseline, discontinuation of Pacerone® Tablets or dosage reduction should be considered.
+Elevations of hepatic enzyme levels are seen frequently in patients exposed to amiodarone hydrochloride and in most cases are asymptomatic.
+If the increase exceeds three times normal, or doubles in a patient with an elevated baseline, discontinuation of Pacerone® or dosage reduction should be considered.
 In a few cases in which biopsy has been done, the histology has resembled that of alcoholic hepatitis or cirrhosis.
-Hepatic failure has been a rare cause of death in patients treated with amiodarone.
+Hepatic failure has been a rare cause of death in patients treated with amiodarone hydrochloride.

 Loss of Vision